Wermer Syndrome (MEN Type 1) Medication

 Omeprazole (Prilosec)

-Proton pump inhibitors effectively block the H+, K+ -ATPase of the parietal cell at the secretory surface and inhibit acid secretion, which is required in MEN 1 associated with gastrinoma.
-The goal is to reduce the basal acid output to < 10 mEq/h 1 h prior to the next dose in patients without previous acid-reducing gastric surgery and to < 5 mEq/h in patients with previous acid-reducing gastric surgery.
+Proton pump inhibitors effectively block the H+, K+-ATPase of the parietal cell at the secretory surface and inhibit acid secretion, which is required in MEN1-associated gastrinomas.
+The goal is to reduce the basal acid output to less than 10 mEq/h 1 hour prior to the next dose in patients without previous acid-reducing gastric surgery and to less than 5 mEq/h in patients with previous acid-reducing gastric surgery.

 Esomeprazole (Nexium)

-S-isomer of omeprazole.
-Inhibits gastric acid secretion by inhibiting H+/K+ ATPase enzyme system at secretory surface of gastric parietal cells.
+Esomeprazole is an S-isomer of omeprazole.
+It inhibits gastric acid secretion by inhibiting H+/K+-ATPase enzyme system at the secretory surface of gastric parietal cells.

 Dopamine agonists